Waves of aching pulsing through your brain. Sharp sensations shooting in your backside. Intense cramping in your stomach.

 And let’s not forget that a generally healthy person can also experience minor but annoying pain sensations, like a headache or menstrual cramps.

 What are your options to ease the pain without taking painkillers?

-- Heat or cold treatments.
-The warmth from a bath or a hot pack soothes sore muscles and stiff joints by increasing the blood flow to the painful body part(s).
+Heat or cold treatments.
+The warmth from a bath or a heatable cherry pit pillow soothes sore muscles and stiff joints by increasing the blood flow to the painful body part(s).
 For a cold treatment, wrap a towel around a bag of ice and place your cold pack on red, swollen or acutely injured areas to reduce inflammation.

-- When an inflammatory disease causes your recurring pain, you might benefit from adopting an anti-inflammatory diet.
-In the guidelines linked to, dr. Andrew Weil explains how certain foods can affect the inflammation process that causes many serious illnesses, such as autoimmune diseases and atherosclerosis.
+Adopting an inflammatory diet may be beneficial when an inflammatory disease causes your recurring pain.
+In these guidelines, dr. Andrew Weil explains how certain foods can affect the inflammation process that causes many serious illnesses, such as autoimmune diseases and atherosclerosis.
 While an excess of omega-6 fatty acids from animal protein and high-glycemic products promote inflammation, other foods can actually have a positive influence on the inflammatory process.
 For example, research has shown that ginger, turmeric and cherries have an anti-inflammatory effect on the body.
 Try for yourself whether certain foods have an impact on your inflammation and pain levels.

 - Distract yourself.
 The working memory is the mental workspace that enables you to juggle several thoughts simultaneously.
 However, it can only process a limited amount of information at one time.
 So when you engage in pleasant thoughts of activities that shift your focus away from the pain, your brain has less capacity left to give attention to the pain signals.
 Being absorbed by simple distractions – watching TV, playing a videogame, talking to a friend – doesn’t take away the pain, but it puts it in the background.